 If you’re charged with possessing a weapon or gun as a felon in Tampa, you need experienced legal representation to help clear your name or reduce your charges.
-Call Metcalf Falls, Criminal Defense Attorneys, P.A. at (813) 258-4800 or fill out the online form to schedule your free consultation.
+Call Metcalf Falls, Criminal Defense Attorneys, P.A. at (813) 258-4800 or fill out the online form to schedule your free consultation with our weapons charge lawyers in Tampa.

 Are Convicted Felons Allowed To Own Guns in Florida?